YiboWang3813/TUS-REC2025-Challenge_baseline/submission/README.md

     │   ├── ...
     │
     ├── calib_matrix.csv # calibration matrix
-    └── dataset_keys.h5 # contains paths of all scans for the dataset
+    └── dataset_keys.h5 # contains paths to all scans in the dataset

 ```